alexandropinion/spectrum-analyzer-tool-group4/src/sat/README.md

 ## Description
 Engineers and analysts at the 402 SWEG Robbins AFB are responsible for verifying frequency and amplitude data from a video of a Spectrum Analyzer representing an Aircraft Electronic Warfare (EW) System Under Test (SUT).
 The test could be a calibration or a test of the EW response to threat systems.
 The goal of the project is to reduce the manual toil involved in the review process and allow the transcribed data to be manipulated and further analyzed for anomalies.
 The current software project plan will provide a path for completing and managing the development and delivery of the provided software solution.
 This plan functions as a software development road map.
 It outlines all the procedures and information required to develop the program, including what it should do, who will work on it, when it will be completed, and how much it will cost.
 It keeps things organized and aids with everyone's understanding of what must be done, ensuring that the program is finished effectively and on schedule.

-## Usage
+## How to: Run Executable
-- Open the executable
+- Unzip the latest .zip inside ~/spectrum-analyzer-tool-group5/src/dist
+- Click the Spectrum Analyzer Tool.exe to launch the application
-- Press the **Select Video** button to select a proper video files
+- Press the **Select Video** button to select the desired video file to load.
-- Press the **Load Video** button to begin processing
+- Press the **Calibration Preset** button to begin calibrating the processor, or Press **Process Video** if previous calibration has been completed for the desired video file.
-- Once processing is complete, a file location within a prompt should be displayed to show the resulting csv filepath
+- Note: For more extensive details on the calibration process, refer to the user guide in ~/spectrum-analyzer-tool-group5/src/sat/SWE 7903 - Spectrum Analyzer Tool - User Manual - Team 4.pdf

-## Environment
+## How to: Run Environment
-If the customer would like to modify the existing code, the following enviroment can be used optionally to make revisions to source:
+If the customer would like to modify the existing code, the following environment can be used optionally to make revisions to source:

 - Python 3.11_64bit (recommended to utilize a virtual environment)
 - Install requirements.txt from the root folder in this project directory